divine-ray/Servilia/Structure/TO-DO/Ye' Good Olde TODO.md

 The Black Parade as military for Sepulchre

+Cafe at the End of Time

+The Six Seals -> comets to moons
 ## Random ass thoughts
 (honestly, I'm proud of this work. wowee.)
 07.09.23:: what a world we live in, eh? :P time to quit before we start the dialogues again-